 CBF in Virginia

 Since opening the Virginia office in the early 1980s, the Chesapeake Bay Foundation has been leading the efforts to Save the Bay in the Old Dominion through environmental advocacy, education, science, policy, litigation, and restoration.
-Today, CBF boasts offices in Richmond and Virginia Beach, field staff in the Shenandoah Valley, an oyster restoration center in Gloucester Point, and six outdoor environmental education programs across the state.
+Today, CBF boasts offices in Richmond and Virginia Beach, field staff in the Shenandoah Valley, a mobile oyster restoration center in Virginia Beach, and six outdoor environmental education programs across the state.
 Our efforts are focused on ensuring Virginia meets its 2025 Bay cleanup goals to reduce pollution from sewage treatment plants, farms, and urban and suburban stormwater runoff.

 See the successes your support made possible in the Virginia General Assembly session.

 Offices in Virginia